wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-salamander.md

 Fiery lizard people.
 A fire elemental.

 Imagine a salamander standing on its rear legs, seven feet tall.
-Its wet red and black skin is gloing like magma and its eyes are like black pearls.
+Its wet red and black skin is glowing like magma and its eyes are like black pearls.

 **HD:** 2  &nbsp; &nbsp;  **Armor:** none <br>
 **Size:** medium <br>